 When most people think Tahiti, they think “honeymoons”.
-Actually there’s a lot to see and do for kids as well, especially on Tahiti Nui (the main island) and Moorea.
-On the less touristy/popular islands, it’s mostly going to be about playing in the pool, on the beach, snorkeling, paddling, etc. and there will be fewer guided tours and activities.
+Actually, there’s a lot to see and do for kids as well, especially on Tahiti Nui (the main island) and Moorea.
+On the less touristy/popular islands, it’s mostly going to be about playing in the pool, on the beach, snorkeling, paddling, etc., and there will be fewer guided tours and activities.
+Here’s a full travel guide to the best places to visit in Tahiti with kids.

 For the most part, you can get by with just English, although I’d recommend learning “hello” (“Ia Orana”) and “thank you” (“Mauruuru”) – you’ll get a nice positive response from the locals for trying (no matter how badly you butcher the language!).
 If you speak French, you’ll find everyone is fluent in French on all of the islands.